Meet The Horses

 SLAYER’s name has nothing to do with his personality.
 Seems his old human had a predilection for heavy-metal bands.
 At least she didn’t call him “Ratt”.

 Slayer’s a big Thoroughbred, well over 16 hands.
-He never raced, though.
+He's our only one that has never raced, he was a jumper.
 When he got here, he had a pretty bad back and we had Dr. Wood, our vet/equine chiropractor, fix him up.
 In taking him through his post-adjustment exercises, Jim found that Slayer has a trot like a metronome.
 It’s just wonderful.

 So is he.
 Except when the food cart comes around.
 He thinks it’s his job to pull it toward him and eat anything contained therein.
 More often than not, this little trick results in the cart getting knocked over and the air becoming rather blue with admonitions.
 He thinks it’s fun, though, so what’s a few choice curse words between friends?